brianglass/anastasis/files/thursday_matins2.md

 Of the Martyrs.
 Same melody.

-Let us all beseech ChristÂ’s Martyrs, for they ask for our salvation; and let us in love approach them with faith; they possess the grace of healing; they ward off the regiments of demons, as guardians of the Faith.
+Let us all beseech Christ’s Martyrs, for they ask for our salvation; and let us in love approach them with faith; they possess the grace of healing; they ward off the regiments of demons, as guardians of the Faith.

 Glory.
 Both now.